Who I Met Today

 LISTEN TO THE MUSIC

 There are hundreds of casual places to grab a drink and listen to live music around Nashville.
 After all, we are Music City!
-The following ideas require planning ahead, but they are definitely worth the extra effort.
+The following ideas require planning, but they are worth the extra effort.

 Ryman Auditorium – It almost doesn’t matter who is playing—try to snag tickets for a concert at the legendary Ryman.
 Although the original home of the Grand Old Opry, every genre of musician longs to perform in this intimate setting with near-perfect acoustics and church pew seats.
 Arrive early, grab a drink, and take some time to look around.
 If a concert isn’t on your agenda, the Ryman offers daytime tours.

 Nashville Symphony – Located right in the center of downtown, near the Pedestrian Bridge, the Schermerhorn Symphony Center offers pop, rock, country, jazz, and family concerts.
 Both classical and pop series feature concerts in a beautiful and architecturally striking building to suit any taste.
-Dinner possibilities—Etch or Farm House—complete the special evening.
+Dinner possibilities—Etch or The River House

 FOR A RAINY DAY